josmac69/case_study_pf/README.md

 # Case study

 Case study for interview in P.F.
+Hiring process for Data Engineer position was unsuccessful due to very vaguely defined requirements.
+They had "something different in mind" which they did not tell and did not define in communication but judged me based on these unspoken expectations anyway.
+However case study is very interesting therefore I decided to enhance it further by adding airflow, jupyter notebook, SQL data analysis and basic dashboards to the solution.

 ## Assignment: